syncfusion-content/javascript-docs/js/RangeNavigator/How-to/Change-the-default-type-of-the-series.md

-{% include image.html url="/js/RangeNavigator/How-to/Change-the-default-type-of-the-series_images/Change-the-default-type-of-the-series_img1.png" Caption="Range Navigator with column series"%}
+{% include image.html url="/js/RangeNavigator/How-to/Change-the-default-type-of-the-series_images/Change-the-default-type-of-the-series_img1.png" %}

 When using multiple series in **RangeNavigator**, **type** property in **seriesSettings** is used to set a type common for all the series.